1976 Elton John begins a record-breaking 10-night run of concerts at Madison Square Garden in New York City.

 2006 R&B singer-songwriter Barbara George dies of a lung infection, paired with a history of liver disease and Hepatitis C, at age 63 in Chauvin, Louisiana.
 Known for the 1961 hit "I Know (You Don't Love Me No More)."

-2004 The Rolling Stones' Charlie Watts confirms that he is undergoing treatment for throat cancer, which will eventually go into remission.
+2004 The Rolling Stones drummer Charlie Watts confirms that he is undergoing treatment for throat cancer, which eventually goes into remission.

 1996 Oasis play the first of two shows at Knebworth, England.
 One in 20 of the UK's population applies for a ticket, and the band plays to 125,000 people per night in what are the biggest gigs of the Britpop era.

 1993 Ed Roberts (of Ruby & the Romantics) dies of cancer at age 57.